xhtdevil/FDMTestBed/MCF_software_package/readme.txt

-Instructions on FDM.cpp:
+Instructions on FDM.cpp and FDM_hub.cpp:

+FDM.cpp is for testcase 4-6, FDM_hub.cpp is for other 7 testcases.
-To compile the source file, use g++ -std=c++11  FDM.cpp -o <output_file>
+To compile the source file, use g++ -std=c++11  FDM.cpp -o <output_file>, or g++ -std=c++11  FDM_hub.cpp -o <output_file>

 The program reads in config file to build the network topology and request matrix.

-1. Two options for the topology of testcase4, loop or no loop (using mirror ship for destination host): the two options should be passed to different .py file, i.e. testBed.py or testBed_noloop.py.
+1. Two options for FDM.cpp, loop or no loop (using mirror ship for destination host): the two options should be passed to different .py file, i.e. testBed.py or testBed_noloop.py.
+	FDM_hub.cpp has no loop in the topology, so using no loop option by default.
-1. Provide the file name of config file, e.g. testcase_4.txt.
+2. Provide the file name of config file, e.g. testcase_4.txt.
-2. Specify the output file and path, e.g. ../test/allocation.txt or ../test/testcase4/allocation.txt.
+3. Specify the output file and path, e.g. ../test/allocation.txt or ../test/testcase4/allocation.txt.

-The format of config file is as follows:
+For FDM.cpp, the format of config file is as follows:

 	The first line has 2 parameters, number of ship (nship) and number of satellite (nsat) The second line has nship parameters, each parameter is the total number of hosts connected to each ship: